chargeITmobility/bsm-python/doc/examples/snapshots.md

   Enumerated values for physical units_ and [`bauer_bsm/bsm/dlms.py`](../../bauer_bsm/bsm/dlms.py) in this repository)

-giving `vvvvvvvvssuu` where each letter represents a hexadecimal digit of the respective element.
+giving `vvvvvvvv ss uu` where each letter represents a hexadecimal digit of the respective element.
 For example, 36.6 kWh will be represented as follows:

 - In its base unit Wh: 36.6 kWh = 36600 Wh = 0x8ef8 Wh